diverso-lab/fm_montecarlo/README.md

 ### Experiment replication
 The results from the paper are available in the [Results](https://github.com/diverso-lab/fm_montecarlo/tree/main/results) folder.
-It is worthy to highlight that there are two types of experiments: (1) the experiments about the problem analyses previously presented, and (2) the experiments for the comparison of the Monte Carlo methods used in the evaluation.
+It is worthy to highlight that there are two types of experiments: (1) those about the problem analyses previously presented, and (2) experiments to compare Monte Carlo methods used in the evaluation.
 Here we explain how to replicate both experiments using the Python scripts provided.

 In order to allow replicating the results, we have added an optional parameter `-s SEED` in all experiments (analyses and comparison) to set up the random seed.